alexmavr/swarm-nbt/README.md

 2) Expose port 3000 on that manager and visit it through the browser.
 Username: admin, Password: admin

-3) Create a prometheus datasource and point it to the IP of the manager at port 9090
+3) Create a prometheus datasource with any name and point it to `http://<some-node-IP>:9090`

-4) Import the grafana dashboard from the `grafana.json` file in this repository
+4) Import the grafana dashboard from the `grafana.json` file included in this repository.
+Use the prometheus datasource from step 3.

 To stop the benchmark tool, run the following command on the initial swarm manager node